mekorhabracha/mekorhabracha.github.io/services/holidays.md

-THURSDAY, OCTOBER 12  SHEMINI ATZERET
+THURSDAY, OCTOBER 12  SHMINI ATZERET

 9:15am --- Shacharit, followed by kiddush in the shul sukkah (weather permitting)